 Why did I create this site?

 Discretionary Income.
 Try it sometime.
 It surely wasn't because I thought I was some master photographer.
 A big misconception about what I'm shooting is that I'm going to these places and planning shoots.
 I'm definitely NOT.
 Real photographers look at this page and know that I don't because I'd go to these places under better conditions, if I were really real.
 Aside from some night shots, I don't even use the tripod (I'll use a gorilla grip for max-portability).
 I don't even own any hot shoes for external flashes, for God's sake!
 I just have to work with ambient light (whatever light is available) and it if works it does, if not, oh well!
 I know, I'm trash!
 I'm just out and about, on vacation, visiting my peeps, at work or wherever, and whatever form of a camera I have handy, then that's what I will have to make due with.
 So you see, I don't plan ANY shots I take, I take them as I feel, how I feel.
 I might accidentally end up in some of these places that end up in pictures here.
 I'm pretty spontaneous.
 So I'm really just shooting in the moment and making the most of whatever situation I'm given, wherever I happen to be.
-For this reason, what I'm shooting doesn't look professional, because it doesn't look formulaic, practiced or planned.
+For this reason, what I'm shooting doesn't look professional, because it doesn't look formulaic, practiced or planned- but therefore doesn't look like what everyone else is producing!
+That is key.
 Quite honestly, wouldn't you prefer to live life like that?
 So I shoot according to how I live my life- RUN -N- GUN style, baby.

-This site was also made out of frustration, with all of these projects that GOOGLE owned or took over, and ended up destroying, as they stole the ideas and technologies of these 3rd party projects (Panoramio, Picasa), to incorporate into their own failed projects (Google Photos , Google Plus currently) because I started this 2-3 years ago, and wanted to digitally track my voyages (like people do with physical maps and physical push pins, only digitally), so most of what I take, I will embed GPS coordinates via various photo-geo-tagging technologies, and share so others would go travel.
+This site was also made out of frustration, with all of these projects that GOOGLE owned or took over, and they ended up destroying, as they stole the ideas and technologies of these 3rd party projects (Panoramio, Picasa), to incorporate into their own failed projects (Google Photos , Google Plus currently) because I started this 2-3 years ago, and wanted to digitally track my voyages (like people do with physical maps and physical push pins, only digitally).
+So, most of what I take, I will embed GPS coordinates via various photo-geo-tagging technologies, and share so others would go travel.
 Why let the NSA and Facebook (which I'm not on) have all of the fun my with data?
 I wanted to track myself too.
-So I had to do my own site since these other sites FAIL so much.
+So, I had to do my own site since these other sites FAIL so much.
 Yeah, I could pay to use photo sites like Flickr, Smugmug etc and get analytics, but WHY???
 Why not just PAY for my own site and get my own analytics and control of my own content?

 Why do I shoot?